Dikerogammarus haemobaphes: Habitat preferences

 Dikerogammarus haemobaphes have a wide salinity tolerance and are able to live in fresh and brackish water.
 They are also considered a eurythermal species, because they can tolerate a wide range of thermal temperatures.

 Demon shrimp feed on sediments, detritus, unicellular and filamentous algae, and small crustaceans.
-These shrimp prefer living in coarse grained cobble substrates, but can be found in all types of substrate.
+These shrimp prefer living in coarse-grained cobble substrates, but can be found in all types of substrate.
 Demon shrimp are also commonly found in the same environment as Dreissena polymorpha, or zebra mussels.
 It has been found that Dikerogammarus haemobaphes prefer living on top of zebra mussel shells rather than other substrate types.

 Invasiveness

 The first known invasion of Dikerogammarus haemobaphes was in Lake Balaton, Hungary in 1955.

-The invasion of Dikerogammarus haemobaphes has been shown to negatively impact their new habitat.
+The invasion of Dikerogammarus haemobaphes has been shown to harm their new habitat.
 Demon shrimp are highly successful invaders due to their rapid growth rates and early maturation.
-They also have a much higher fecundity than native gammarid species, making them able to increase their population quickly.
+They also have a much higher fecundity than native gammarid species, enabling them to increase their population quickly.
 Their wide salinity tolerance, sediment preferences, and thermal tolerance also makes them able to successfully invade foreign ecosystems.

 Amphipods play a major role in the energy flow within their environment due to their shredding and decomposition activities.
-Dikerogammarus haemobaphes has been reported to have lower detrital processing efficiency than native amphipod shrimp, such as Gammarus pulex.
-Therefore, a shift in the dominant amphipod species would lead to slower decomposition rates within the environment.
-For these reasons, if the demon shrimp take over a particular environment, the energy flow would be altered, which will cause deleterious effects on that particular niche.
+Dikerogammarus haemobaphes has been reported to have lower detrital processing efficiency than native amphipod shrimp such as Gammarus pulex, so that a shift in the dominant amphipod species would lead to slower decomposition rates within the environment.
+Consequently if the demon shrimp take over a particular environment, the energy flow would be altered, causing deleterious effects on that particular niche.
 Since leaf shredding provides fresh and brackish water ecosystems with carbon and organic matter, a decrease in shredding activities would cause these levels to drop.

-In addition to feeding on detritus, Demon shrimp also prey on native shrimp and insect species.
-This cannibalistic behavior has a significant impact on community dynamics, disrupting local food chains, and altering ecosystem function.
-The demon shrimp’s omnivorous diet also proves advantageous over native gammarid species; as they have more available food sources to sustain their growth.
+In addition to feeding on detritus, Demon shrimp also prey on native shrimp and insect species, having a significant impact on community dynamics, disrupting local food chains, and altering ecosystem function.
+The demon shrimp's omnivorous diet provides it with more available food sources, giving it an advantage over native gammarid species.
 The wide habitat breadth, carnivorous activities, high fecundity, and rapid growth of Dikerogammarus haemobaphes makes this species an extremely successful invader.